-Comey feels "mildly nauseous" about possibly impacting the presidential election
+Comey feels "mildly nauseous" about possibly affecting the presidential election

-Comey Feels "Mildly Nauseous" About Possibly Impacting the Presidential Election
+Comey Feels "Mildly Nauseous" About Possibly Affecting the Presidential Election

 But the FBI director says he would make the same decision again.